MaximilianBeckers/FDRthresholding/readme.md

 ### Prerequisites

-The software is written in Python and itself dependent on NumPy libraries.
+The software is written in Python2.7 and itself dependent on NumPy libraries.

 ### Installing

-The folder just has to be copied to your computer and can be run with a NumPy capable python installation.
+The folder just has to be copied to your computer and can be run with a NumPy capable Python2.7 installation.

 ## How to use